xendit/coding-exercises/Tooling/06. Code Coverage Tools/Readme.md

 For each, we will discuss:

 1. The precise definition
-2. Its significance
-3. How to improve it
+2. How to improve it

 #### Function Converage